smishra2818/move_atp/install-application-migrate-database/install-application-migrate-database.md

 ### Objectives

-* install the application on App Server and migrate database to ATP.
+* install the Swingbench application on App Server.
+* install oracle client and configure the software.
+* Migrate the Data to Autonomous Database.

 ### Prerequisites